Ending Homelessness

 Hunter Homeless Connect

-For the past five years, Home in Place Events & Community Relations Manager, Michelle Faithfull, has been coordinating the event, as well as managing the charity’s website, social media platforms, fundraising campaigns.
+Home in Place staff have participated in Hunter Homeless Connect Day each year since its inception in 2009 and, for the past six years, Home in Place Events & Community Relations Manager, Michelle Faithfull, has been coordinating the event, as well as managing the Hunter Homeless Connect website, social media platforms, fundraising campaigns.

-In 2021, Michelle coordinated the distribution of the popular Hunter Homeless Connect Community Directory.
-Thanks to funding provided by the City of Newcastle, the directory was taken online as the world locked down and has become an extremely popular resource.
-The directory has become the most downloaded resource from the national My Community Directory website with over 2000 downloads.
-10,000 hard copies have also been distributed in the community over the past 12 months.
+Michelle coordinated the distribution of the popular Hunter Homeless Connect Community Directory and, to date, over 25,00o hard copies have been distributed.
+Thanks to funding provided by the City of Newcastle, the directory was taken online as the world locked down.
+The directory has become the most downloaded resource from the national My Community Directory website with over 5271 downloads.

 Together Home